 PLEASE NOTE: Trail and parking improvements are underway at Wolf Swamp Preserve from February to May 2023.
 The preserve will remain open for visitors during this period.
 We apologize for any inconvenience and hope these upgrades enhance your experience at Wolf Swamp.
 Questions?
 Contact: Kevin Munroe, 631-367-3225, ext.
 124.

-PLEASE NOTE: Big Woods and Wolf Swamp Preserve is open during hunting season (Oct 1 - Dec 22).
-Written permission is required to hunt on Conservancy lands.
+Big Woods and Wolf Swamp Preserve is open during hunting season (Oct.
+1 - Dec.
+22).
+Written permission is required to hunt on TNC lands.
 To learn about our hunting program or to obtain permission to hunt, please visit our New York hunting information page.

 In 1995, as a result of an ongoing dialogue with the owners of the largest privately owned property in the area, The Nature Conservancy, in partnership with Southampton Town, acquired the 87 acres comprising the Big Woods Preserve.
-This added to 333 acres owned by the U.S. Fish and Wildlife Service, the Peconic Land Trust, and the Conservancy in our Wolf Swamp and Scallop Pond Preserves.
+This added to 333 acres owned by the U.S. Fish and Wildlife Service, the Peconic Land Trust and TNC in our Wolf Swamp and Scallop Pond Preserves.